Iran profile - timeline

 2003 June - Thousands attend student-led protests in Tehran against clerical establishment.

-2003 October - Shirin Ebadi becomes Iran's first Nobel Peace Prize winner; lawyer and human rights campaigner became Iran's first female judge in 1975 but was forced to resign after 1979 revolution.
+2003 October - Shirin Ebadi becomes Iran's first Nobel Peace Prize winner.
+The lawyer and human rights campaigner became Iran's first female judge in 1975 but was forced to resign after 1979 revolution.

 2003 November - Iran says it is suspending its uranium enrichment programme and will allow tougher UN inspections of its nuclear facilities.
-IAEA concludes there is no evidence of a weapons programme.
+The IAEA UN nuclear watchdog concludes there is no evidence of a weapons programme.

 2005 August-September - Tehran says it has resumed uranium conversion at its Isfahan plant and insists the programme is for peaceful purposes.
 IAEA finds Iran in violation of the nuclear Non-Proliferation Treaty.

-2006 February - IAEA votes to report Iran to the UN Security Council over its nuclear activities.
-Iran resumes uranium enrichment at Natanz.
+2006 February - Iran resumes uranium enrichment at Natanz.

 2007 March - Diplomatic stand-off with Britain after Iran detains 15 British sailors and marines patrolling the mouth of the Shatt al-Arab waterway separating Iran and Iraq.